DharanAditya/Linux-File-IO-Systems-locking/README.md

 # PROGRAM:

-Developed by: ADITAAYAN M
+Developed by: DHARAN ADITYA

-Register number: 212223040006
+Register number: 212223040035

 ## 1.To Write a C program that illustrates files copying